ONSdigital/business-index-dataload/docs/bi-dataload-step-3.md

 > `-Ddataload.es.index=bi-dev -Ddataload.es.nodes=127.0.0.1`

-* These values are sed by the ElasticSearch Spark API when writing to the ES index.
+* These values are used by the ElasticSearch Spark API when writing to the ES index.

 ### Oozie task specification ###